 Thank you for your email of 11 January 2016, requesting the following information in accordance with the Freedom of Information Act (FOIA) 2000:

-I am keen to find out if there is the original survey, (still in existence) the name of the surveyor, and if there is an original Defintive written Statement available to read.
+I am keen to find out if there is the original survey, (still in existance) the name of the surveyor, if there is an original Defintive written Statement available to read.

 Any information would be great.

 I can confirm that Ordnance Survey does not hold this information required.
 However, under our duty to provide advice and assistance as stipulated in Section 16 of the FOIA, we can provide the following explanation which may assist you in this matter.

 Ordnance Survey has not held any historical maps since 2008.
 However, we do still sell a limited reproduction range of 1 inch to 1 mile maps.
 We can also offer various historical products produced by our licensed partners, you will find these at www.ordnancesurvey.co.uk/shop and then clicking on the Old Maps section.
 This site should have copies of older OS mapping showing ‘Footpath 23’ for the specified time period.

 You may also be able to view various other historical maps free of charge at local libraries.
 A small charge may be made for a copy if required.
 Licensing terms and conditions apply to mapping still in copyright (mapping produced within the last 50 years).